ryanbates1990/dnd/spitballin.md

     - Need 'task table' for merchants guild
     - Need 'Rumor table' for bars
     - Need 'background event table' for flyers
+    - Should come up with a list of magical items/ammo/clothing/potions/etc. stock the shops.
+- Need Scenic Encounter Tables populated
-- itemize some locations with basic descriptions/characters within each district
+    - need these for each district as well.
 - come up with an adventure site for each faction??
+    - maybe just harden the factions motives and what they are working towards.
 - we need to come up with one off locations within the city for prison etc.

 # Services